 Bitcoin is P2P currency.
 Billed as ‘global, untraceable money’, Bitcoin uses P2P technology to circumvent state control — and hand it back to you.
 It’s a virtual currency that’s distributed between a network of users — and the way it’s distributed makes it virtually untraceable.
 Money is transmitted using a similar system to PGP encryption and the amount of money in the system is independently verified by users running a ‘proof of work’ algorithm on their computers, rewarded for their efforts by a regular lottery of bitcoins distributed at random to people who take part.
 If it helps, think of it as a kind of digital cash-in-hand — a shadow economy beyond the reach of prying eyes.

-Bitcoin is essentially a barter mechanism for the 21st century — anonymous, practical, secure, cheap.
+According to today’s news for Bitcoin, Bitcoin is essentially a barter mechanism for the 21st century — anonymous, practical, secure, cheap.
 But it has the potential to be much, much more.
 Don’t worry too much about the science part.
 What’s really important is that Bitcoin is anonymous, grass-roots, and utterly out of reach of the state.
 In other words, it’s a currency that’s full of possibilities.

 A digital gold standard?